Lostjerome/PROJECT1-SEC-1-KBPJJ/README.md

 ### 1. Select category and difficulty

-เลือก category และ difficulty ที่ต้องการ
+Choose the category and difficulty you want to play.

 <img  width="70%" alt="select-category-htp" src="https://user-images.githubusercontent.com/88102079/220555203-913a1ec5-a163-451a-b359-85b8f3da81d0.png" />